Obtaining an Electrical Safety Certificate for a Property

 The EICR certificate (the electrical installation condition report) is a certificate of electrical safety.
 You will need to hire qualified and competent electricians to conduct electrical safety inspections.
 They will issue a certificate after performing the inspection and testing.

-The cost of an electrical safety certificate can vary, depending on the location, size of your property, consumer unit and the number of electrical circuits that need to be checked.
+The cost of an electrical safety certificate near you can vary, depending on the location, size of your property, consumer unit and the number of electrical circuits that need to be checked.
 The average cost of the report can be in London between £110 and £750 plus VAT.

 Only an electrician who is competent and qualified can inspect and issue a certificate of electrical or report.